Connected Insurance: How to benchmark a best-in-class telematics SDK?

 The chart below shows the trip detection rate for each SDK:

 Most SDKs achieved a high trip detection rate, above 97%.
 Although SDK D seems significantly less reliable, its poor performance is likely due to the app it was integrated into, which focuses on tracking family members rather than monitoring motorised trips.
-We believe that had SDK D been implemented into an insurance app, its performance would have been above 97%.
+Had SDK D been implemented into an insurance app, its performance would have been above 97%.

 Detecting distance and duration